rland93/mlsuio/content/posts/path-planner.md

 ### Variability

 We also want to be able to tweak the worlds we generate to our liking.
-Our algorithm must be parameterizable.
+Our algorithm must be parameteriz-able.
 We focus on a couple of parameters:

 + How non-convex our world is (it's "jaggedness")
 + How complex our world is (i.e. how many boundary points there are)